wp-plugins/orbisius-messenger/readme.txt

 = 1.0.1 =
 * Loading jQuery UI theme
 * Fixed some notices
-* adding trim to the sanitization process
+* Adding trim to the sanitization process
+* Added names of the sender and recipient

 = 1.0.0 =
 * Initial release